awsdocs/amazon-sns-developer-guide/doc_source/sns-configure-dead-letter-queue.md

 + [AWS CLI](#configure-dead-letter-queue-aws-cli)
 + [AWS CloudFormation](#configure-dead-letter-queue-aws-cloudformation)

-## To Configure a Dead\-Letter Queue for an Amazon SNS Subscription Using the AWS Management Console<a name="configure-dead-letter-queue-aws-console"></a>
+## To configure a dead\-letter queue for an Amazon SNS subscription using the AWS Management Console<a name="configure-dead-letter-queue-aws-console"></a>

 Before your begin this tutorial, make sure you complete the [prerequisites](#dead-letter-queue-prerequisites)\.